To help you understand what happens in your appointment, please read the Service Agreement Statement.

 To check you are prepared to engage in your therapy appointment, you may think about

 - your desire to change something to improve your mental well-being.
-What challenges or 'gets in the way' of your wish to change, ie what might stop you making changes?
-What encourages your wish to change, what can help you to make changes?
+What challenges your desire to change, ie what might stop you making changes?
+What encourages you to wish to change, what can help you to make changes?

 To prepare to undertake your therapy appointment it may be useful to

-- write things down either in a journal format or a thought-scatter diagram, or use images if that's more your thing.
+- write things down either in a journal format or a thought-scatter diagram.

-- practice defining how much you feel something, for example, on a scale of 1 to 10 how happy/sad/anxious/depressed/etc do you feel at any given moment?
+- practise defining how much you feel something, for example, on a scale of 1 to 10 how happy/sad/anxious/depressed/etc do you feel at any given moment?

-- monitor your thoughts and behaviours closely to prepare yourself for undertaking your therapy appointment as this will develop your self awareness
+- monitor your thoughts and behaviours closely to prepare yourself for undertaking your appointment as this will develop your self-awareness

-It is important to note that none of the above are essential before your therapy appointment, but they might help you to prepare and get the most out of your therapy opportunity.
+It is important to note that none of the above is essential before your appointment, but they might help you to prepare and get the most out of your opportunity.